 All students actively engage in research and collaborate closely with faculty members, as well as their student colleagues.
 We conduct research on: attention, cognition, and language; social cognition, motivation, and personality; and cognitive, social, and emotional development in socio-relational and socio-cultural contexts.
 See Areas of Specialization and individual faculty and graduate students’ web pages for more detail about current research activities in the department.
 In addition, we often work closely with researchers from other departments, programs, and colleges, including the Health, Medicine and Society Program, the Cognitive Science Program, as well as the Colleges of Business and Education.
 Many labs also collaborate with researchers at other institutions.

 Our doctoral students are supported financially (with stipend and tuition) throughout their time in the program.
-To learn more about us, please see the Program Description links to the left, and the College of Arts and Sciences Psychology graduate program description.
+To learn more about us, please see the Program Description links to the left.
 For general information about graduate study in the College of Arts and Sciences, visit the College Graduate Studies page.